vvenla/trumponator/files/Report.md

 ![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/cross_per_all.PNG "Long-term percentage share of tweets")

 For curiosity the model results were separated in two based on the Trump's election day as U.S. President.
 The election day was the 8th of Nov 2016.
-During the presidency until 25th of Sep 2018 Trump has posted 854 tweets (counting only business days).
+During the presidency until 25th of Sep 2018 Trump has posted 1180 tweets.

 ![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/pie_aft.PNG "Accuracy of the model during presidency")

 ![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/cross_num_aft.PNG "Number of tweets during presidency")

-The rest 831 tweets before the presidential election day are starting from the presidential campaign launch at 15th June 2015 until the 8th of Nov 2016.
+The rest 1168 tweets before the presidential election day are starting from the presidential campaign launch at 15th June 2015 until the 8th of Nov 2016.

 ![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/pie_bef.PNG "Accuracy of the model during the presidential campaign")